Roundup (Glyphosate) Cancer Cases: Key Documents & Analysis

-The most recent trial was Pilliod V. Monsanto.
+The third trial was Pilliod V. Monsanto.
 On May 13, 2019, jurors returned a verdict awarding Alva and Alberta Pilliod $2 billion in punitive damages and $55 million in compensatory damages.
 The judge in the case then cut the total verdict to $86.7 million.
 Pilliod v.
 Monsanto was the first case in the California Roundup Judicial Council Coordination Proceedings (JCCP) and the third Roundup cancer case to proceed to trial.
 Monsanto appealed the verdict to the California 1st District Court of Appeal.
 The case number A158228.

 Federal Court/Discovery Documents